phongduong/my-portfolio/data/posts/custom-selected-text-style.md

 date: 2020-11-25T14:52:22.132Z
 tag: css
 ---
 To custom selected text style, you custom the style of `::selection` pseudo element.
-You can custom
+You can custom these properties with `::selection`:

 * `color`
 * `background-color`